Elder Law – An Overview

-As the “baby boomer” generation gets older, aging Americans and their families increasingly encounter legal and practical concerns in caring for elderly loved ones.
-An attorney experienced in elder law matters at Akridge & Balch, P.C. in Auburn, Alabama, can assist clients in planning for the future through powers of attorney and advance directives to ensure that proper medical treatment is provided.
+As the “baby boomer” generation gets older, aging Americans and their families increasingly encounter legal and practical concerns in caring for their elderly loved ones.
+An attorney experienced in elder law matters at , in Auburn, Alabama, can assist clients in planning for the future through powers of attorney and advance directives to ensure that proper medical treatment is provided.

 When symptoms of Alzheimer’s disease, dementia or physical disabilities arise, common tasks such as brushing one’s teeth, dressing, feeding oneself and bathing can become extremely difficult.
 Our loved ones may become forgetful or easily confused.
 A guardianship or conservatorship may be one way to help you care for your loved one.
 Through a guardianship or conservatorship, you can become the court-appointed guardian or conservator to ensure that your loved one receives adequate personal care or to handle your loved one’s financial matters.

 Powers of attorney and advance directives allow a person to designate an agent to carry out their wishes as an alternative to allowing a judge to select a guardian or conservator.
-In a written document, each person may communicate to the agent their financial goals and decisions, as well as outlining medical procedures or life-sustaining techniques that may be performed in the future.
+In a written document, each person may communicate to the agent their financial goals and decisions, as well as outline medical procedures or life-sustaining techniques that may be performed in the future.
 These directions allow the agent to make decisions according to the elder’s wishes, even if he or she is unable to communicate with the agent at the time.

-While making financial and medical plans is extremely important, so too is providing for long-term care.
+While making financial and medical plans is extremely important, so is providing for long-term care.
 Many people overlook the financial, medical and personal aspects of long-term care planning until it is too late.
 If you develop a serious mental or physical disability requiring long-term care, you will want to have a long-term care plan.
 Health care costs in the United States are expensive and continue to rise.
 Proper long-term care planning now will allow you to pay for these rising costs without exhausting your life’s savings.

 If you are caring for an elderly loved one, you may find it difficult to juggle your family, work and caretaking needs.
-Caring for another is often time consuming, expensive, and physically and mentally draining.
+Caring for another is often time-consuming, expensive, and physically and mentally draining.
 When added to your job, family and social obligations, your caregiver role may feel overwhelming.
 You are not alone, however.